livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_editor_instructions.md

 ### Lead Editor

+A Managing Editor assigns the paper to the correct section lead editor in OJS, adds the corresponding Section Editor, and **adds the Section Editor to the "Comments to the Author" discussion** so they can see the suggested authors.
+They should also check that 1) the GitHub repository is working, that 2) the presubmission letter with approval description of deviations from plan is present.
 The Section Lead Editor:
-- Passes the article to an appropriate Associate Editor to manage the review process (unless he or she decides to manage the review process directly).
+- Assigns an appropriate Associate Editor to manage the review process (unless he or she decides to manage the review process directly).
 Usually, this will be the Associate Editor who handled the presubmission letter; if not, the Section Lead editor also will communicate the approved presubmission letter.
 - Usually will delegate the final decision to the Associate Editor.
 If the Section Lead Editor anticipates their input may be necessary, they will notify the Associate Editor at the time of them anuscript submission, or if not, as soon as they become aware additional input may be necessary.
 They may overrule the Associate Editor after acceptance, but this should only be done in exceptional cases, for example, fraud or plagarism.
 If there are important scientific changes that need to be made in the article that were not caught by Associate Editors previous to acceptance, these can be handled by an unofficial request for revision before the paper is officially posted, or between ASAP posting and the issue publication.

 ### Associate Editor